nombersDev/casemove/README.md

   * Rename your storage units
   * Sort, search and filter your inventory
   * Sort, search and filter your storage units contents
+  * Download a file over your Storage units and inventory contents
+  * Switch between multiple accounts easily
+  * Use your shared secret key instead of an auth code to log in

 ----